 Image caption

-Skye has greater than 10,000 citizens – however best one secondary school
+Skye has more than 10,000 citizens; however, the best secondary school

 Image copyright Getty IMAGES